A Weymouth plow driver was charged with Massachusetts Drunk Driving for alleged driving his pickup truck into cars during the last snow storm.

 Police allege that the plow driver didn’t realize that he had struck the vehicles when he was located at South Shore Hospital where he went to visit a patient there.

 In defending OUI / DUI crimes, it is necessary for the police to establish that the operator’s ability to operate the vehicle safely was impaired due to his intoxication to alcohol.
 Where the person allegedly fled the scene and where there is no evidence of a breathalyzer test or field sobriety tests, the prosecution’ burden becomes that much more difficult.
+In addition, the defendant may also hire an experienced dui lawyer to build their defense strategy.

 Most drivers are not even aware that if they are ever pulled over for suspected drunk driving and are asked to perform field sobriety tests that they have an absolute right to refuse.
 Despite the fact that field sobriety tests, in and of themselves, are not all that reliable anyways, prosecutors place great emphasis when the police allege that the person failed the tests.
 Additionally, an operator’s refusal to submit to field sobriety tests is not admissible against him if he ultimately decides to proceed to trial.